kaleidocore/WarpManager/README.md

 public static T Uncover(float duration);
 ```

-The factories are primarily for convencience and the main difference betweem the two of them is that the uncovering transitions are setup to play in reverse.
+The factories are primarily for convencience and the main difference betweem `Cover()` and `Uncover()` is that the latter sets the transition up to play in reverse.
 You can mix and match transition styles for outro/intro however you like - as long as both of them have the same color and image they should overlap seamlessly.

 ## Transition API